cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 # Configure `wrangler.toml`

-Pages Functions can be configured via a `wrangler.toml` file in your project's root directory. `wrangler.toml` allows you to configure things like: bindings, environment variables, development settings, and runtime settings alongside the rest of your code.
+Pages Functions can be configured via a `wrangler.toml` file in your project's root directory. `wrangler.toml` allows you to configure things like [bindings](/pages/functions/bindings/), [environment variables](/pages/functions/bindings/#environment-variables), and [local development settings](#local-development-settings) alongside the rest of your code.

 Using this file allows you to: